margelo/react-native-graph/README.md

 ## Adopting at scale

 react-native-graph was built at Margelo, an elite app development agency.
 For enterprise support or other business inquiries, contact us at <a href="mailto:hello@margelo.io?subject=Adopting react-native-graph at scale">hello@margelo.io</a>!

+## Resources

+* Special thanks to [William Candillon](https://github.com/wcandillon) and [Christian Falch](https://github.com/chrfalch) for their amazing help and support for React Native Skia ❤️